MauriiiM/rsi-memes-api/README.md

 # Setup for AWS
 Create an AWS RDS MySQL instance.
 When completed, type in all respective fields in `application.yml`.
 Make sure your AWS RDS instance has security settings set correctly (specifically _Public accessibility_).
+To upload code to EC2 or Beanstalk, do a `mvn deploy` or if on IntelliJ, there's an action for it on one of the side tabs.
+Then upload created jar file and run it.

 ## Disclaimer
 **NEVER** upload `application.yml`!!
 Find and implement correct way to handle this.